-- 1. Officers When medical attention is required, officers shall call EMS and render first aid in accordance with P&P 7-350 Emergency Medical Response. - 2.
+- 1. Officers shall call EMS and render first aid in accordance with P&P 7-350 Emergency Medical Response. - 2.1.
 If a person in crisis requires a transport but is unable to walk due to a medical or physical condition or other circumstances, officers shall call EMS to transport the person to the medical facility.

-F. D. Handcuffing People in Crisis
+D.F.
+Handcuffing People in Crisis

-- 1. Officers shall use extreme caution when taking a person in crisis into custody and shall use handcuffs when the person is not restrained by other means (in accordance with P&P 9-109).
-During crisis situations, members may only use handcuffs to restrain a person's hands in accordance with the factors and requirements described in P&P 5-305, and the use of handcuffs must be objectively reasonable, necessary and proportional.
-This includes when members are taking custody of the person solely for a transport hold. - 2.
-When feasible to do so, members should explain to the person prior to handcuffing why they will be handcuffed and the steps that will occur in the process (P&P 5-305).
-This explanation should be given in a tactful manner, using age-appropriate language for minors (P&P 8-100), and should also be given to parents or family members if present When safe and feasible, use of handcuffs shall be explained to the person being handcuffed and to the parent or family member (if present) in a tactful manner, using age-appropriate language for minors.

-3. Once the person in crisis is calm, under control and If a person in crisis is handcuffed, members officers shall keep the person under close constant observation while in custody, and shall continue using with de-escalation techniques and tactics as necessary.
+- During crisis situations, members may only use handcuffs in accordance with P&P 5-305, and the use of handcuffs must be objectively reasonable, necessary and proportional.
+This includes when members are taking custody of the person solely for a transport hold.Officers shall use extreme caution when taking a person in crisis into custody and shall use handcuffs when the person is not restrained by other means (in accordance with P&P 9-109) - When safe and feasible, prior to handcuffing, use of handcuffs shall be explainedmembers should explain why the person will be handcuffed and the steps in the process (P&P 5-305).
+Explanations should be tactful and age-appropriate (P&P 8-100), and should also be given to the person being handcuffed and to the to parents or family members (if present) in a tactful manner, using age-appropriate language for minors. - 3.
+Once the person in crisis is calm, under control and If a person in crisis is handcuffed, officers members shall keep the person under constant close observation while in custody, and shall continue with using de-escalation techniques and tactics as necessary.